BrownCSCI2000/webpage/home.md

 <header>

-# CSCI 2000: Research Methods
+# CSCI 2000: CS Research Methods
 # or 'How to be a CS PhD Student'

 <span class="h2">Fall 2021, Friday 2pm EST<br/>Synchronous only, TBD.</span>